ZephyrAveryl777/Bootstrap-Examples/readme.md

 1. [Bootstrap Toasts](https://github.com/ZephyrAveryl777/Bootstrap-Examples/tree/master/Bootstrap%20Toasts)

-With these;  hope a proper understanding can be made on the concepts of Bootstrap and its features.
+With these examples; hope a proper understanding can be made on the concepts of Bootstrap and its features.

 ### Happy Learning !! ✌🏻👍🏻